Sleeping in Airports

 4. Head into Beijing

-• Joining a tour group is a cinch – there are plenty of reputable, well-priced tour operators that offer a range of tours, from city sightseeing to panda tours to quick visits to the Great Wall.
-Sign up in advance and they’ll pick you up at the airport and have you back with plenty of time before your flight.
+- Joining a tour group is a cinch – plenty of reputable, well-priced tour operators offer a range of tours, from city sightseeing to panda tours to quick visits to the Great Wall.
+Sign up in advance, and they’ll pick you up at the airport and have you back with plenty of time before your flight.

-• Exploring on your own isn’t too tough, especially if you can navigate the public trains and taxis.
+- Exploring independently isn’t too tricky, especially if you can navigate the public trains and taxis.
 The Airport Express train connects to downtown’s Dongzhimen and Sanyuanqiao stations in under 30 minutes for ¥25.
 Or you can get a taxi from the ranks outside each terminal – a ride to the city center in regular traffic is about ¥80.
 Once downtown, head to Tiananmen Square or the Forbidden City.
 Explore the ancient alleys in the traditional hutongs at Gulou.
-If you’re not up for city center experience, the 798 Art District is a pedestrian-friendly complex that houses studios and galleries for many local artists, and it’s a lot closer to the airport.
+Suppose you’re not up for a city center experience.
+In that case, the 798 Art District is a pedestrian-friendly complex that houses studios and galleries for many local artists and is much closer to the airport.
 Note that security checkpoints to re-enter the airport can be very busy, so give yourself ample time to process through before your flight.

 5. Freshen up (for free!)